lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

+- Get a power hammer to smash the next hidden hallway door (broken lever in coat check)
+- Get information on angel names to solve the ordering of angels (again)
 - Fill in the rest of the Chess room letters puzzle.
-- Clear more crates
-- Get information on angel names to solve the ordering of angels (again)
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam

 ### Unanswered Questions